-- Avoid walking alone at night.
+- Students should avoid walking alone at night.
 Walk with friends, call TUPD for an escort, or take Tulane TransLoc. - TUPD Escorts are available to all Tulane affiliates 24 hours a day, seven days a week.
 To request a TUPD escort, call: 504-865-5381 - Tulane TransLoc provides on-demand service for Tulane community members and uptown service is available from 6 p.m. to 3 a.m.
 Monday-Sunday.
-Service must be requested through the TransLoc app (see page 21) - Be alert and be aware of your surroundings.
-Talking on a cellphone or listening to head- phones can make you less alert and an easier target for criminals - Stay in well-lit areas - If you are being harassed, try to attract attention to yourself and head toward any well-lit buildings/locations where people are present - Always carry personal identification (Splash Card, stateissued ID, military ID, etc.).
+Service must be requested through the TransLoc app (see page 21) - Students should be alert and be aware of their surroundings.
+Talking on a cellphone or listening to head- phones can make them less alert and an easier target for criminals - Stay in well-lit areas - If being harassed, try to attract attention to yourself and head toward any well-lit buildings/locations where people are present - Always carry personal identification (Splash Card, stateissued ID, military ID, etc.).
 Trust your instincts.
 If someone or something makes you uneasy, avoid the person and leave the area.

-Safety & Security - Everbridge
+Safety & Security -Everbridge

 - Everbridge is Tulane University's emergency notification system.
 In an emergency, Everbridge sends messages via telephone, text message, email and app notification. - How does the Everbridge app work?
-Once you register with your Tulane credentials, the Everbridge app will give you the ability to communicate via text, emergency call button and the ability to send photographs of suspicious persons/events directly to Tulane University Police Department (TUPD). - Virtual Escort Safely walk on campus by leaving a breadcrumb of your locations.
-If you don't check-in, an SOS will automatically trigger an emergency request to TUPD. - Emergency Call Button (SOS) Through a mobile device, a user can send an alert to TUPD with one click, automatically providing student information and GPS location. - The Everbridge app can be downloaded from the Google Play or iTunes App Store.
+Once your student registers with their Tulane credentials, the Everbridge app will give them the ability to communicate via text, emergency call button, and the ability to send photographs of suspicious persons/events directly to Tulane University Police Department (TUPD). - Virtual Escort Students can safely walk on campus by leaving a breadcrumb of their locations.
+If they don't check-in, an SOS will automatically trigger an emergency request to TUPD. - Emergency Call Button (SOS) Through a mobile device, a user can send an alert to TUPD with one click, automatically providing student information and GPS location. - The Everbridge app can be downloaded from the Google Play or iTunes App Store.